Léonce Perret: American film producer

 Perret believed that "the cinema has won the freedom to go where it chooses throughout the world and has become a universal medium that facilitates open artistic and commercial exchanges."
 He arrived in the United States in February 1917, just a few weeks before the U.S. joined the Allied forces in World War I. He settled in Richmond, Virginia, a region that was at the time developing a filmmaking industry in competition with Hollywood.

 A favorable contract was signed with the World Film Company, an independent production company founded by Jules Brulatour and Lewis J. Selznick.
 This was a sizable community of expatriate French directors in America looking to participate in the rapidly growing American film industry.
 His first film shot in the U.S. was The Silent Master, based on a novel by Phillips Oppenheim.
 A Modern Othello quickly followed, based on a short story by the French writer Ernest M. Laumann.

 Shortly afterwards, he directed Lest We Forget, which showed the world the image of a heroic and wounded France.
 The postwar propaganda was released in 1918 and was enormously successful in France.
 Its release shortly preceded the signing of the armistice that ended World War I. This film and other film successes during that year supplied Perret with enough money to start his own production company: Perret Pictures, Inc., which was affiliated with the distributor Pathé Exchange.

-With this new company, he produced and directed a series of films including La 13ème chaise based on the play by Bayard Veiller and Twin Pawns starring the Hollywood celebrity Mae Murray.
-His 1920 film, The Lifting Shadows, strongly criticized the newly ascended powers in Russia and revealed Léonce's prejudices towards Bolshevism.
+With this new company, he produced and directed a series of films including La 13ème chaise based on the play by Bayard Veiller and The Twin Pawns starring the Hollywood celebrity Mae Murray.
+His 1920 film, The Lifting Shadows, strongly criticized the newly ascended powers in Russia and revealed Perret's prejudices towards Bolshevism.
 His string of successful films continued until 1921 when an economic recession in the U.S. put the brakes on the burgeoning film industry.